 Remember, wherever you list a business’s NAP information, you list it exactly the same, identical to how you listed it every other place you have placed it on the internet.
 The more identical it is everywhere it is listed, the more trustworthy it is to the search engines.

-That is the basics of how to optimize an image for local SEO.
-In this article, we will get into more specifics on why to optimize images, when to optimize images, as well as some very important details you will need to know to do this correctly!
+Those are the basics of optimizing an image for local SEO.
+In this article, we will get into more specifics on why and when to optimize images and some very important details you will need to know to do this correctly!

 Before we get into the rest of this article, I just want to suggest that if you are on this article because you are trying to learn local SEO, a great place to start is reading my article “How To Do Local SEO – An In-Depth Overview!”
 If you are more focused on learning On-Page Local SEO first, I recommend my article “What Is On-Page Local SEO?“